plmrph/docker-compose-expo-fastapi-postgres-template/README.md

-# PLMRPH Docker Compose Expo FastAPI Postgres Template
+# Docker Compose Expo FastAPI Postgres Template

 This repository provides a template for a full-stack application using Expo for the frontend, FastAPI for the backend, Postgres as the database, and MinIO for object storage (S3-compatible).
 Everything is orchestrated using Docker Compose.